CXwudi/personal-blog-source/content/posts/2024/version-catalog-plugin-wordaround/index.en.md

 So I created a [feature request](https://github.com/micronaut-projects/micronaut-gradle-plugin/issues/681) to the Micronaut team.
 I even investigated into the source code of the plugin and pointed out the [codes](https://github.com/micronaut-projects/micronaut-gradle-plugin/blob/cc84332f5635e3da7c71e81460659f41fd36ae2b/minimal-plugin/src/main/java/io/micronaut/gradle/PluginsHelper.java#L48-L60) that prevent the use of the version catalog or the Gradle platform.

-The same person, {{< person name="Cédric Champeau" nick="melix" text="Member of Micronaut team and GraalVM team, contributes to several Micronaut's tools and the GraalVM Native Build Tools" picture="https://avatars.githubusercontent.com/u/316357?v=4" >}}, who created the issue gradle/gradle#15383, responded. 😲
+The same person who created the issue gradle/gradle#15383, {{< person name="Cédric Champeau" nick="melix" text="Member of Micronaut team and GraalVM team, contributes to several Micronaut's tools and the GraalVM Native Build Tools" picture="https://avatars.githubusercontent.com/u/316357?v=4" >}}, responded. 😲

 He quickly came up with [a PR](https://github.com/micronaut-projects/micronaut-gradle-plugin/pull/701), which adds a new option `importMicronautPlatform` to the Micronaut Gradle Plugin that can be set to `false` to allow you to achieve centralized version management with Gradle platform.
 Once I am able to use Gradle platform, I will be able to use the version catalog using the workaround I mentioned above.